erisprotocol/contracts-terra/contracts/amp-governance/README.md

 ## Process

-1. User locks ampLP for 1 year
+1. User locks ampLP for 1 year (in voting_escrow)
-2. User has not yet voted in amp_gauge, so his vote is only creating vAMP
+2. User has not yet voted in amp_gauge, so his vote is only creating (unused) voting power.
 3. User votes in amp_gauges for favorite validators
 4. User locks more capital in voting_escrow -> sends update to amp_gauges